e-roy/gemini-1-5-multimodal-chat-next/README.md

 # Gemini 1.5 Multimodel Chat / Next js

-This project is a simple web app for using the Google Gemini 1.5 model
+This project is a simple web app for using the Google Gemini 1.5 model.

+User input can be either text, image or audio through the client's microphone.

-I created this to help others building apps with Gemini 1.5.
+### I created this to help others building apps with Gemini 1.5.
 If you find it helpful, please give a ⭐

 ## Getting Started